Christmas LoverbyAda Stuart©

-"Hey, wait you two!" her brother followed them, and his wife, Sara, were close behind.
+"Hey, wait up you two!" her brother followed them, and his wife, Sara, was close behind.

 "Tsk, tsk," Eric scolded her while Jenny sank into her chair again.
 "You mustn't give the younger generation such ideas."

 "And what makes you the expert?
-You don't have any kids, as far as I know."
+As far as I know, you don't have any kids."